 - 13.11.1.
 Where a student wishes to defer their course of study, the request must first be considered by their Personal Tutor or Course Leader, who will establish whether deferral is the most appropriate option. - 13.11.2.
-A student may defer their course of study at any time, with the following consequences: - a) the result for any module either pass or fail for which all assessments have been completed, will be retained; - b) the result for any module that has not been completed, for example, the student has submitted to Assessment 1 but not Assessment 2, will not be retained.
-The student shall re-register on that module on their return, however they will not be charged again for that module, and the assessments will not count as a retake, therefore will not be capped: - c) students must refer to Student Services for advice on the implications of deferral of their studies on their student loan and their finances; - d) where applicable: the relevant funding body or professional, statutory, regulatory or governing body or other agencies (for example UKVI), will be notified. - 13.11.3.
+A student may defer their course of study at any time, with the following consequences: - a) the result for any completed modules at the point of deferral either pass or fail will be retained; - b) the result for any incomplete modules at the point of deferral where a first attempt at the final assessment in the module has not taken place will not be retained, and will not count as an attempt at the module.
+On return the student will normally re-enrol, register, and attend classes, as well as complete all elements of assessment, regardless of any previous result.
+There will be no additional charge for this attempt; - c) the result for any incomplete modules at the point of deferral where first attempts at all assessments have taken place, or where Mitigation has been granted on the first attempt at the final assessment in the module will be retained.
+On return the student will be supported to submit to any resit or further attempt at assessment but will normally not be expected to attend classes; - d) students must refer to Student Services for advice on the implications of deferral of their studies on their student loan and their finances; - e) where applicable: the relevant funding body or professional, statutory, regulatory or governing body or other agencies (for example UKVI), will be notified. - 13.11.3.
 A student holding a Student Visa sponsored under the new immigration route may defer their studies but in most cases their visa will be curtailed and the student will have to return to their home country.
 A new visa application must be obtained in order for the student to return to study in the UK. - 13.11.4.
 A student may defer up to a maximum period totalling two calendar years, subject to the period of registration, immigration sponsorship and/or any Professional, Statutory and Regulatory Body requirements. - 13.11.5.
 Students who need to defer their course of study for a period of more than two calendar years shall be withdrawn and, where applicable, receive an exit award.
 These students may apply for RPEL/RPCL to re-join the course.
 Students enrolled on courses under Professional, Statutory and Regulatory Body regulations should refer to their specific course regulations. - 13.11.6.
 Where the request is approved, the Course Leader must ensure that a return date is agreed and the Deferral Form is completed.
 The form is sent to the Course Administrator for processing and submission to the Student Record and Data Team.
 If the student is subsequently unable to return on the agreed date, the student must notify their Course Leader.